TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/readme.md

 <img src="images/voltageControl_w.png" width="90%" height="90%" />

-* **Constant Current**: To keep the *current* constant, a second potentiometer is used similarly, and again, a *DAC* is used to feed in the external voltage necessary to raise the control voltage as if the potentiometer setting was changed.
+* **Constant Current**: To keep the *current* constant, a second potentiometer is used similarly, and again, a *DAC* is later used to feed in the external voltage necessary to raise the control voltage as if the potentiometer setting was changed.

+### DAC Adds External Voltage

+To mimick a different potentiometer setting, additional voltage is needed and needs to be injected at each of the potentiometers.

+**DAC**s (Digital-to-Analog Converters) deliver exactly the voltage that a microcontroller tells them to.
+In this project, *two DAC*s are required, one for each potentiometer.
+The *MCP4725* is a cheap and readily available 12bit DAC precise enough to control *voltage* and *current* in granular steps.